-When it comes to learning how to start a winery business, there’s a lot of information available.
+When it comes to learning how to start a winery business and begin wine sales and selling wine by the glass, there’s a lot of information available.
 In fact, there’s even a BinWise article on opening a winery.
 That article is a high-level overview of the process of starting a wine business.
 If you’re planning to run a winery, you should know how to create a winery business plan.
 It'll help you get settled before you look into buying a winery.

 A winery business plan is similar to other business plans (including a restaurant business plan) in many ways.
 That said, there are also steps specific to wineries.
 We'll walk you through every stage of the process.